jjcapellan/SIXDB/README.md

 mydb.update.records(
     'southFactory',             // Object store name
     'IDs',                      // Index name
-    2,                          // The query can be a single value (refers to index) or an conditionObject array {salary: 1290, age: 39},    // Object with the new values myErrorCallback             // Optional function to handle errors );
+    2,                          // Here the query is a single value that refers to the index keyPath {salary: 1290, age: 39},    // Object with the new values myErrorCallback             // Optional function to handle errors );